infovpcs/odoo18_mcp_project/README.md

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.10 or higher
 - Odoo 18.0 instance
 - Access to Odoo database
 - Claude Desktop (optional, for AI integration)
+- Compatible PyTorch version (2.2.x recommended for macOS)
+- NumPy <2.0.0 (for compatibility with other packages)

 ### Setup